MorphingGrid/MorphingGrid/README.md

-- 👋 Hi, I’m @MorphingGrid
+- 👋 Hello
 - 🌱 I’m currently learning Python and SQL for Statistics and Data Engineering
-- 🤠 I'm currently going for a MS in Data Analytics at UCF
+- 🤠 I'm currently looking for work in the field of Data Analytics and Statistics

 <!---
 MorphingGrid/MorphingGrid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.